Meenakshi-Rajamohan/CRC_TumorEcosystems_GCN/README.md

-# Discerning the Tumor Ecosystems in Colorectal Cancer (CRC) with Neural Networks
+# Discerning the Tumor Ecosystems in Colorectal Cancer with Neural Networks

 **Author:** Meenakshi Raja Mohan
 **Institution:** School of Informatics and Computing, Indiana University (IUPUI)